nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - `INDEX`: You can specify the index of the student you want to change the assignment grading status for.
 The index ** must be a positive integer** 1, 2, 3, …​<br><br>
 - `ALL`: You can modify the assignment grading status for every student in the currently displayed list.<br><br>
 - `STATUS`: You can specify the grading status for the assignment.
-Currently, following three statuses are supported:<br><br>
+Currently, following three statuses are supported:
-    - `new`: The assignment has just been assigned to the student and hence it has not been submitted nor marked yet.<br><br>
+    - `new`: The assignment has just been assigned to the student and hence it has not been submitted nor marked yet.
-    - `received`: You have received the assignment submission from the student, but you have not graded it yet.<br><br>
+    - `received`: You have received the assignment submission from the student, but you have not graded it yet.
     - `marked`: You have received and graded the assignment.<br><br>
-- `ASSIGNEMNT`: You can specify the assignment which you want to change the grading status for.
+- `ASSIGNMENT`: You can specify the assignment which you want to change the grading status for.

 **Examples:**